Chapter 2 - Biometrics Collection

 Persons in Custody

 USCIS does not grant requests to collect biometrics from persons in custody at correctional institutions.
-USCIS officers and contract staff therefore do not travel to jails, prisons, or similar non-Department of Homeland Security (DHS) detention facilities to perform biometric collections for any detained or incarcerated persons (including applicants, petitioners, beneficiaries, derivatives, sponsors, or other requestors, regardless of their immigration status or country of citizenship).
+USCIS officers and contract staff therefore do not travel to jails, prisons, or similar non-DHS detention facilities to perform biometric collections for any detained or incarcerated persons (including applicants, petitioners, beneficiaries, derivatives, sponsors, or other requestors, regardless of their immigration status or country of citizenship).
 In the case of an incarcerated person, USCIS officers must continue to follow all applicable regulations and procedures in issuing ASC notices to those whose appearance is required for biometrics collection.
-Per intradepartmental agreement, U.S. Immigration and Customs Enforcement (ICE), Enforcement and Removal Operations (ERO) is responsible for completing background and security checks for those who are incarcerated at DHS facilities and applying for benefits with USCIS.
+Per intradepartmental agreement, U.S. Immigration and Customs Enforcement, Enforcement and Removal Operations is responsible for completing background and security checks for those who are incarcerated at DHS facilities and applying for benefits with USCIS.

 USCIS generally does not approve requests to reschedule a biometrics appointment for reason of detention or incarceration.
 The person must follow the procedures listed in the biometrics appointment notice to request their appointment be rescheduled.[10]